UQ-RCC/hpc-docs/policy/Bunya-User-Data-Spaces-Operational-Procedure.md

 33) Individual users may not create individual user directories to keep their data separate. /scratch/user/USER should be used for individual user data.

-34) Senior staff group members or the group leader should apply for a scratch project for their group.
+34) The group leader or grant holder should apply for a scratch project for their group.

 35) Group members should not apply for individual scratch projects.
 Individual user data should be housed in /scratch/user/USER.